Show HN: I put PubMed in a vector DB

 I'm curious how the search results rankings work, doesn't look like it's based on date or number of citations, but seems to be deterministic (persists over multiple searches).
 I did a keyword search using one word.

-rkwz | 9 days ago
+rkwz | a year ago

 Nice!